 Basic principles of MiBa

-Samples from hospitals and general practices are analysed in the departments of clinical microbiology (DCM).
+Samples from hospitals and general practices are analysed in the Departments of Clinical Microbiology (DCM).
 The IT systems of the laboratories are linked to MiBa, ensuring that a copy of all test results is automatically sent to MiBa.
-Test results from the reference laboratories of the SSI are also sent to MiBa, and MiBa receives COVID-19 test results from Testcenter Danmark and private entities.
+Test results from the reference laboratories of SSI are also sent to MiBa.

-All data exchange occurs within Sundhedsdatanettet and by use of national MedCom standards.
+All data exchange occurs within the Danish Health Data Network and by use of national MedCom standards.

 Access to test results